digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-07-Install-Jenkins-Ubuntu.md

 Next, You have to provide your "name", username", "password", and "email" for the Jenkins admin user.

 Next, You need to provide your FQDN or IP address.
-By default, IP address will automatically load into the "instance URL" section.
+By default, the IP address will automatically load into the "instance URL" section.

 <img src="/assets/img/post-imgs/Jenins-Install-ubuntu/7.png" width="auto" width="100%">